Times change and my website needed to change too. To see the 2020 update of this page click this link

 Positive signs that the medication is working include increased activity, more exercise tolerance, decreased thirst and urination and less panting.
 Negative reactions to look for include vomiting, lack of energy, listlessness, diarrhea and loss of appetite.
 These signs do often go away or lessen with time or dose adjustment, but always bring them to your veterinarian’s attention immediately.

-When Anipryl has any benefit, it is only effective if the root of your dog’s Cushing's problem is a pituitary tumor.
-It is not a very effective drug if your pet’s problem is caused by adrenal gland tumors.
-This medication works by regulating dopamine, a signaling (neuro-transmitting) chemical in your dog’s brain and pituitary gland.
-When dopamine levels are high, portions of the pituitary gland stop send ACTH signal messages to your pets adrenal glands telling them to produce cortisol.
+The powerful potential side effects of lysodren led veterinarians to look for alternative medications to treat hyperadrenocorticism disease.
+One of these, l-deprenyl (Anipryl), became available in 1997 as a spin-off of human Parkinson disease research.
+(Veterinarians also use Anipryl to treat canine age-related mental decline = canine cognitive dysfunction syndrome) When Anipryl is beneficial, it is only when the root of your dog’s Cushing's problem is a pituitary tumor.
+It has not been found to be very effective when your pet’s problem is caused by adrenal gland tumors.
+The medication works by regulating dopamine, a signaling (neurotransmitting) chemical in your dog’s brain and pituitary gland.
+When dopamine levels are high, portions of the pituitary gland are thought to stop send ACTH signal messages to your pets adrenal glands telling them to produce cortisol.

-Veterinarians generally dispense a daily dose for two month, gradually increasing the dose if the initial dose is not sufficient.
+Anipryl has much fewer and less serious side effects than lysodren or trilostane.
+Perhaps 5% of the pets receiving it will experience gastrointestinal upsets, restlessness or disorientation.
+Veterinarians generally dispense a daily dose for two month, gradually increasing the dose if the initial dose was not sufficient.
 There are some drug interactions that need to be avoided. (certain mange dips, antidepressants, incontinence drugs, certain narcotics and narcotic patches, etc.)

 it seems that Anipryl is an effective alternative to lysodren therapy